MMformer with Adaptive Transferable Attention: Advancing Multivariate Time Series Forecasting for Environmental Applications: Experiments Application and Results

 \subsection{Multivariate Time Series Data Display}

-The proposed MMformer model's effectiveness in predicting air quality using daily average measurements of seven indicators across 331 Chinese cities over 1,277 days (January 2018 to June 2021) and temperature patterns at 2415 monitoring sites during the summer (276 days) from 2012 to 2014.
-This research uses daily average values for seven air quality indicators rather than instantaneous measurements, which reduces the impact of transient phenomena on prediction outcomes.
-While air quality data contains ephemeral fluctuations, such as short-term pollution peaks or rapid meteorological changes induced, these phenomena are effectively smoothed in daily average aggregations, reducing extreme values' influence on overall trends.
+The proposed MMformer model's effectiveness in predicting environmental change using daily average measurements of seven indicators across 331 Chinese cities over 1,277 days (January 2018 to June 2021) and temperature precipitation at 909 sites from 2018 to 2022 (1826 days).
+This research uses daily average values for all indicators rather than instantaneous measurements, which reduces the impact of transient phenomena on prediction outcomes.
+While environmental data contains ephemeral fluctuations, such as short-term pollution peaks or rapid meteorological changes, these phenomena are effectively smoothed in daily average aggregations, reducing the influence of extreme values on overall trends.

-Fig.\ref{fig9} depicts the monthly air quality average values of each indicator in all cities to illustrate the general distribution and outliers of the data, providing a general understanding.
+Fig.\ref{fig5} depicts the monthly air quality average values of each indicator in all cities to illustrate the general distribution and outliers of the data, providing a general understanding.
 The horizontal and vertical axes represent the city number, the corresponding month, and the monthly average value of the city at that time.

 Table \ref{table1} summarizes the seven air quality indicators.
 After initial processing, the dataset's features are detailed in Table \ref{table2}, laying the foundation for subsequent analysis, which combines with Fig.\ref{fig9} we can observe the value ranges of the seven features vary greatly, and the mean, median, and 25\% quartile do not fluctuate much within four years, while the maximum values of some indicators change significantly.